NNshnur/CapstoneProject/resources/design-document.md

 ### 4.2.
 Out of Scope

 * Stretch Goal 1 - As an owner operator I want to see a graph representation of my expenses and income by month (analytics);
-* Stretch Goal 2 - As an owner operator I want to generate report and export it in PDF format.
+* Stretch Goal 2 - As an owner operator I want to generate report and export it in PDF/CSV format.

 # 5. Proposed Architecture Overview